 The positive trend of pet food and pet care in the UK market seems unstoppable.
 The main items are dog and cat food, but in recent years, the accessories sector for our four-legged friends' daily care and management has also grown.

-When we talk about the “pet economy“, we refer to all those services and products that concern pets’ care, feeding and entertainment.
-It is one of the most profitable and successful strands and is undoubtedly the most fashionable.
+The “pet economy " refers to all services and products related to pet care, feeding, and entertainment.
+It is undoubtedly fashionable and one of the most profitable and successful strands.

 In big cities such as Manchester and London, qualified dog sitting agencies are springing up, as well as specialised wedding dog sitters, ‘Wedding Dog Sitter‘, who make the couple’s dog the co-star of the wedding day.